fossieni/portfolio/profile.md

 I am Johan.
 I enjoy learning new things.
 Looking at things from a perspective that I didn't know about before.
 I love doing more than making pretty pixels or coding.
 I want to get my feet wet and try to see the whole picture.

 [![Me](/img/profile-hero-lg.jpg)](/img/profile-hero-lg@2x.jpg){: .col-1}
-{: .gallery data-gallery="" .reveal .staggered-25 .fadeInUp data-reveal-position="reveal-hero"}
+{: .gallery data-gallery="" .reveal data-reveal-position="reveal-hero"}

 My tools and mind set going into any project is the User Centered Design process.
 Research, design and development are all part of the process and should not be isolated.
 Instead, bridging them all together can make wonders for the result.